Sony World Photography Awards 2017 & Martin Parr

 Just like it says on the tin, Market Cafe should always be any Broadway Market dweller's first choice of pitstop.
 Their tempting all-day brunch menu, classic cocktails and hangover comfort grub definitely can't be sniffed at.
 This down-to-earth place is great for starting off your weekend with some vavavoom for brekkie.
 We'd recommend going for the cheesy-as-fuck Croque Monsieur - especially when the hangover strikes.
 As you'd expect, it gets super busy at the weekends, but it's definitely worth hanging around for a table.

 Not a sloppy Korma in sight here, and no-one touting for business outside (sorry Brick Lane).
 Gymkhana is a contender for the best gourmet Indian in London, no question.
-With its Wild Boar Vindaloo, or Quail Seekh Kebab with Pickled Green Chilli Chutney, the menu has a real focus on premium game.
-The whole restaurant has a Raj-era India style, with dark stained wood everywhere and hunting trophies from the Maharaja of Jodhpur, although it borders on too dimly lit inside sometimes.
-The downstairs brass bar whips up some brilliant Indian cocktails too.
+With its Wild Boar Vindaloo, or Quail Seekh Kebab with Pickled Green Chilli Chutney, the menu has a real focus on premium game - and premium style baby.
+The whole restaurant has a Raj-era India style, with dark stained wood everywhere and hunting trophies from the Maharaja of Jodhpur, and the kind of calm, poised atmosphere that exudes money...
+Well you're going to need some to eat here.
+There are ways around the huge bill though; pop in for lunch between 12-2pm Mon-Sat and you can get away with spending £40 a head on the Chicken Khow Suey menu - which consists of three pretty luxurious courses.
+Do your homework and you might just be able to afford it kids.

 Situated down a little alley just off the Strand is this intimate, eccentric gay bar full of pop art photos, memorabilia and nostalgic tunes from the 80's.
 Amid a decor of red and gold wallpaper and red leather love seats, pretensions are left at the door as the jukebox spins tunes that will have you losing your cool within seconds.
 They also do board game evenings and quiz nights.